How to Write the Perfect Resignation Letter

 While you’re contemplating the best time to tell your boss that you’re resigning, here are 7 guidelines to keep in mind while you’re penning your resignation letter.

-• Submit a printed hardcopy of your resignation letter instead of emailing it.
+- Submit a hardcopy of your resignation letter instead of emailing it.
 Besides being more professional, it gives you and your soon-to-be ex-company physical evidence in case of any possible disputes that might arise.

 YOUR HOME ADDRESS